On multiplicative subgroups in division rings: Abstract

-Let $D$ be a division ring with center $F$ and the multiplicative group $D^*$.
-Our main purpose in this paper is to investigate the subgroup structure of an arbitrary subnormal subgroup $G$ of $D^*$.
-In particular, we prove that if $D$ is locally finite, then $G$ contains a noncyclic free subgroup.
-The structure of maximal subgroups of $G$ is also investigated.
-The new obtained results carry over some previous results about maximal subgroups of $D^*$ to maximal subgroups of an arbitrary subnormal subgroup $G$ of $D^*$. \\[5pt]\textit{Key words}: division ring, maximal subgroup, subnormal subgroup, noncyclic free subgroup, $FC$-element. \\\textit{Mathematics Subject Classification 2010}: 16K20, 16K40.\\
+Let $D$ be a division ring.
+In this paper, we investigate properties of subgroups of an arbitrary subnormal subgroup of the multiplicative group $D^*$ of $D$.
+The new obtained results generalize some previous results on subgroups of $D^*$.